Alimony in Florida Divorce

 Under Florida’s alimony statute, the court first determines whether one spouse has the need for alimony, and then determines whether the other spouse has the ability to pay alimony.
 If the answer to both these questions is “yes,” the court is required to consider the following factors in determining the amount, duration, and “type” of alimony:

-(b) The duration of the marriage.
+(a) The duration of the marriage.

-(d) The financial resources of each party, including the nonmarital and the marital assets and liabilities distributed to each.
+(d) The resources and income of each party, including the income generated from both nonmarital and marital assets.

 (f) The contribution of each party to the marriage, including, but not limited to, services rendered in homemaking, child care, education, and career building of the other party.

-(g) The responsibilities each party will have with regard to any minor children they have in common.
+(g) The responsibilities each party will have with regard to any minor children whom the parties have in common, with special consideration given to the need to care for a child with a mental or physical disability.

 The link to the statute is here: Section 61.08, Florida Statutes.